 - Non-reversible transactions are both a feature, and a bug.
 Accidental payments and overpayments occur all the time in the financial space, and are mediated and fixed by the financial institutions (and there are laws providing protection in such cases).

-- Crypto is backed by a network and some infrastructure, but has almost zero intrinsic value other than as a transaction recording tool.
+- Cryptocurrency is backed by a network and some infrastructure, but has almost zero intrinsic value other than as a transaction recording tool.

-- Crypto uses a fuck ton of energy, more than some countries, and in a world where global warming appears to be a serious issue, this is a pretty stupid use of resources (though to be fair, a large chunk of energy usage in the crypto space comes from renewables, and Ethereum is working to change this with proof of stake).
+- Blockchains uses a fuck ton of energy, more than some countries, and in a world where global warming appears to be a serious issue, and with impending energy shortages in many places, this is a pretty stupid use of resources (though to be fair, a large chunk of energy usage in the crypto space comes from renewables, and Ethereum is working to change this with proof of stake).

-- Because crypto poses a massive risk TO governments, there is then a massive risk FROM governments, such as China’s recent ban on financial institutions touching crypto transactions (and a potential impending ban on mining as well).
-If other major governments follow suit, thereby preventing easy conversion of crypto to fiat and fiat to crypto (and I expect they will), it becomes an even less useful system than it already is.
+- Because crypto poses a massive risk TO governments, there is then a massive risk FROM governments, such as China’s recent ban on financial institutions touching crypto transactions (and a potential impending ban on mining as well *since put in place*).
+If other major governments follow suit (the US is trying), thereby preventing easy conversion of crypto to fiat and fiat to crypto (and I expect they will), it becomes an even less useful system than it already is.

 - Quantum computing represents a massive risk to many if not all existing blockchains.
 Maybe QRLs (quantum-resistant ledgers) will be possible, and then again maybe not…TBD.

-Whether you like it or not, cryptocurrencies are still a poor substitute for fiat and existing financial systems, are VERY risky investments (and maybe not investments in the value investor sense), and are frankly not all that useful right now.
+Whether you like it or not, cryptocurrencies are still a poor substitute for fiat and existing financial systems on almost all counts, are VERY risky investments (and not really investments in the value investor sense), and are frankly not all that useful right now.

 But wait, there’s more…